Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 This option can be used to rotate the picture, clockwise, by a specific angle.
 Note that this feature is compute intensive and will impact duration of the capture process.

-It should preferably be used on webcampak cloud or on webcampak devices with low capture rate.
+It should preferably be used on Webcampak cloud or on Webcampak devices with low capture rate.

 #### Crop picture